hussainalboori/GoLangCheetSheet/ios_ioutil/syntex_example.md

-Certainly!
 Below is a cheat sheet for the `io/ioutil` package in Go, which provides utility functions for I/O operations.

 Import statement:
 ```go